 Lavea Brachman (OH): ‘It will take years for the country to recover from what Trump is doing’

-Lavea Brachman (56), a Democrat from Columbus, OH, is an expert on urban policy who cofounded the Greater Ohio Policy Center.
-She grew up in an observant family with deep moderate-Republican roots in Ohio.
-Her family owned a paint and resin manufacturing company in Columbus, where her husband, Andrew Smith, who was also interviewed for this project, is currently CEO.
-She is in a “mixed marriage”—her husband is a Republican.
+Lavea Brachman (57), a Democrat from Colombus, OH, grew up in an observant family with deep moderate-Republican roots.
+She is an expert on urban policy who cofounded the Greater Ohio Policy Center.
+She is married to Andrew Smith, also participating in this project, who is a Republican.
+Brachman’s family owned a paint and resin manufacturing company in Columbus, where Smith is currently CEO.

 What issues do you care about most?

 Income inequality.
 I’m extremely concerned about the gap between the rich and the poor.
 I care deeply about urban policy.
 Our cities are our country’s engines of growth.
 A lot of our policies are intentionally or unintentionally creating more problems for city growth.